BootBlock/PoSh-Backup/README.md

     ```
     (This is very useful after making changes to `User.psd1`.
 If this job has dependencies, they will be processed first according to the defined order.)

+*   **Test a specific remote backup target's configuration and connectivity:**
+    ```powershell
+    .\PoSh-Backup.ps1 -TestBackupTarget "MyMainUNCShare"
+    ```
+    (Replace `"MyMainUNCShare"` with the name of a target defined in your `BackupTargets` configuration.
+This will check if the UNC path is accessible, the SFTP server can be logged into, etc.)

 *   **List all defined backup jobs and their basic details:**
     ```powershell
     .\PoSh-Backup.ps1 -ListBackupLocations